notbackstreet/watermarker/README.md

 # watermarker
-Simple CLI tool to watermark images.
+Simple CLI tool to watermark and overlay images.
 Built using Go.

 ## Special Thanks
 Watermarker was built using the following wonderful packages: